okta/terraform-provider-okta/website/docs/r/group_memberships.html.markdown

 - `group_id` - (Required) Okta group ID.
 - `users` - (Required) The list of Okta user IDs which the group should have membership managed for.
+-	`track_all_users` - (Optional) The resource will concern itself with all users added/deleted to the group; even those managed outside of the resource.

 ## Attributes Reference